filamentphp/filament/packages/spatie-laravel-media-library-plugin/README.md

 `$media` collection and manipulates it.
 You can use any [collection method](https://laravel.com/docs/collections#available-methods) to filter it.

-For example, you could scope the field to only display media that has certain custom properties:
+For example, you could scope the column to only display media that has certain custom properties:

 ```php
 use Filament\Tables\Columns\SpatieMediaLibraryImageColumn;